 Snow level sea level sea level

 SNOWPACK BIG PICTURE: The snowpack has gained strength since the last major storm and avalanche cycle over New Years.
-No significant avalanche activity or problem layers have been identified since then.
+No significant avalanche activity has been reported since then.

 Recent snowpack history, from top to bottom: